JointPhysicsAnalysisCenter/MTHS-Material/README.md

 [![badge](https://img.shields.io/badge/Go-to_the_webpage-darkgreen)](https://jointphysicsanalysiscenter.github.io/MTHS-Material/)

 This repository hosts the materials and exercise sheets for the "Modern Techniques in Hadron Spectroscopy" summer school, aimed at training hadron physicists in theoretical and experimental methods related to major physics programs like LHC, BESIII, Belle, JLab, and FAIR.
 Targeting both early-career and senior researchers, the content here is designed to enhance practical skills and theoretical understanding.
 More details about the event can be found [here](https://indico.gsi.de/event/19202/).

 The repository includes a LaTeX files, exercise collection, and a setup for easy compilation of problem sets and solutions.

+## Exercise format

+Participants are split into 8 groups with about 5 students each.
+The groups are given 15 minutes to solve the problems within the group, and then the solution is presented on the board.
+Two hours allocated for exercises in the afternoon session should fit 4 problems.

 ## LaTeX Commands